German-style breads, pastries and cookies at Mein Beck Bäkerei.

 Intro: while savoring a greedy mouthful from a pot of chili con carne over the stove, I said to myself, "Well this woulda been better with cheddar; wish I could fly to the UK right now."
 Then I began smiling at the crazy impulsiveness of it all because in our kitchen, cheese is undeniably the be-all and end-all of food indulgence.
 Formaggio frenzy.
 Cheese disease?
 Waxy golden wheels and mold-covered rounds, pyramids, logs and squares.
 Pungent wedges.
 Complete appetite turn-ons.
 The best steak in the world doesn't even do that for me.
 Reflecting on that chili, whoever coined the phrase 'cheddar is better' is a damn genius.

 Which leads me to the hardworking geniuses who orchestrate the festive Mercatini di Natale in Trentino Alto-Adige every year.
 In 2007 we attended the one in Trento, and while I may have been blinded by the smiling gnomes, the mulled wine, and the scrumptious canederli dumplings, part of me does not recall a tempting cheese kiosk at the fair.
-Merano's market, although smaller in size, turned out to be such a gold mine in foodstuffs that we made 3 visits within a week.
-Here, photos of the be-all, end-all, and then some.
+Merano's market, although smaller in size, turned out to be such a gold mine in foodstuffs that we made 3 visits within a week!

 The interchange of italian and german was interesting to note as käse is german for cheese.